Typhoon Ketsana: Philippines

 Ketsana caused widespread flash flooding in the cities of Manila, Caloocan, Marikina, Malabon, Muntinlupa, Quezon, Makati, Pasay, Pasig, Taguig, Valenzuela, and San Juan.
 Flooding also occurred in the nearby provinces of Bulacan, Rizal, Laguna, and other Calabarzon areas.
 Major roads were rendered impassable because of huge flood currents and clogged cars.
 Air flights were canceled because of heavy rains.

-Earlier, power interruptions were reported in Camarines Norte and minor landslides occurred in Camarines Sur.
+Earlier, power interruptions were reported in Camarines Norte, and minor landslides occurred in Camarines Sur.

 EDSA was closed because of heavy flooding.
-Defense secretary and National Disaster Risk Reduction and Management Council (NDCC) chairman Gilbert Teodoro asked the DOTC to keep MRT and LRT lines operational to accommodate stranded passengers.
+Defense Secretary and National Disaster Risk Reduction and Management Council (NDCC) chairman Gilbert Teodoro asked the DOTC to keep MRT and LRT lines operational to accommodate stranded passengers.

 On the afternoon of September 26, Gilbert Teodoro declared an overall state of calamity in Metro Manila and the nearby 25 provinces in Luzon hit by the typhoon, allowing officials to utilize emergency funds for relief and rescue.
 Army troops, police, and civilian volunteers were deployed to rescue victims.
-The Philippine National Red Cross and Philippine Coast Guard dispatched teams to rescue stranded and trapped people.
-At that time, the average height of flooding was from two feet to waist high, and in some areas more than six feet.
+The Philippine National Red Cross and the Philippine Coast Guard dispatched teams to rescue stranded and trapped people.
+At that time, the average height of flooding was from two feet to waist high, and in some areas above six feet.

 Even Malacañang Palace was opened to those who were in need.

 The landslides and severe flooding left at least 246 people dead and 38 others missing.
 Public and private roads were clogged by vehicles stuck in floodwater.
 Thousands of motorists and more than 500 passengers were stranded at the North Luzon Expressway (NLEx).
 Distress telephone calls and emails from thousands of Metro Manila residents and their worried relatives flooded television and radio stations overnight as most of the power supply, communication, and water supply were lost.
-Ketsana also caused Ninoy Aquino International Airport (NAIA) closed for almost a day.
+Ketsana also caused Ninoy Aquino International Airport (NAIA) to close for almost a day.